Saeed Mirza (footballer)

 Saeed Baig Mirza (born 22 November 1922), was a Pakistani footballer and manager.
 Mirza was part of the Pakistan national football team squad which toured Iran and Iraq during their international debut in 1950, and served as head coach of the national team at the 1960 AFC Asian Cup qualification in December 1959 in India.

 Early life

 Mirza was born on 22 November 1922 in Lahore, British India.

+Club career

+Mirza began his football career with Olympians Club of Lahore in 1935.
+He also played for North-Western Railway.

+He represented the regional N.W.I.F.A football team at the Santosh Trophy in India.
+After the formation of Pakistan he represented Punjab in the National Football Championship.

-Playing career
+International career

-Mirza began his football career with Olympians Club of Lahore in 1935 and was selected for Pakistan's inaugural national team, touring Iran and Iraq in 1950.
-He also represented the Punjab team in the National Games and the National Football Championship.
+Mirza was selected for Pakistan's inaugural national team, touring Iran and Iraq in 1950.

 Coaching career

-After retirement as player, he started coaching.
-In 1957, Mirza oversaw the selection of the Punjab team for the National Football Championship.
+After retirement as player, he would transition into coaching.
+In 1957, Mirza oversaw the selection of the Punjab football team for the National Football Championship.
 He again oversaw the training camp of Punjab in October 1959.
+Mirza was also involved in the field of being a referee, being a successful candidate in 1950.
+Mirza also served as coach of his former team, Olympians.